belzig/Tibber-Domoticz-slow/README.md

 WARNING: Tibber probably will lock your API Key if you enable  Realtime Messurment.

+-----  The Usage of this Version is completely without any guarantee or support.

+------ YOU USE IT ON YOUR OWN RISK.

------ The Usage of this Version is completely without any guarantee, you use it on your own risk.
-I am not responsible for any damage the plugin causes ----------
+------- I am not responsible for any damage the plugin causes  ----------

+-------- If you use the plugin, you accept this conditions.
+--------- If you don`t accept this, don`t use it ------------------

 Cheers Shakelton52